HUST-NingKang-Lab/ONN4MST/README.md

 ## Source tracking of samples from closely related human associated biomes

 For easy reproduction, we have converted 10 Human samples into model-acceptable ".npz" files, which can be used to reproduce the experiments "*Source tracking of samples from closely related human associated biomes*" in our paper.
-To reproduce these experiments, run the following command:
+To reproduce the experiment, run the following command:

 ```bash
 src/searching.py data/npzs/data/npzs/HumanSamplesMatrices.npz ContributionToHumanSamples.txt -g 0 -s 0 \